 My passion for cooking comes from my mother Ruth to whom I dedicate this page.

-Geoff - 'Ruth introduced me to a range of foods and behaviours unknown to me and my sheltered but rebellious ways... she through Jen assisted a young, reserved and shy lad to open up and enjoy the life she knew had been given to us from her Methodist God.
+Geoffrey - 'Ruth introduced me to a range of foods and behaviours unknown to me and my sheltered but rebellious ways... she through Jen assisted a young, reserved and shy lad to open up and enjoy the life she knew had been given to us from her Methodist God.
 I enjoyed family gatherings the like I'd not previously experienced and to my glee was graciously accepted as another member... as valued as any other.'

 My love of entertaining started in the mid 60’s when my father Colin knocked down a wall to make a dining room.
-The dining table, beautifully crafted by my grandfather Richard 'Dick' Rees, set with the best crockery, glasses and delicious family favourites formed the basis of the entertaining Geoff and I still do today.
-Sadly my childhood home at Warradale, primary and high schools and the church, a huge part of my childhood socially and where I played sport (meeting Geoff as a young 15 year old whilst playing tennis) have all been demolished.
+The dining table, now a treasured family heirloom crafted by my grandfather Richard 'Dick' Rees, set with the best crockery, glasses and delicious family favourites formed the basis of the entertaining Geoff and I still do today.
+Recipes are a mixture of family favourites, classic comfort foods or taken from reading cookbooks and the latest online blogs.